Human-Food Interaction and Olfactory Display

 Year Active: 2024–current

 I collaborated on a project related to novel edible interfaces designed to synchronize natural eating behaviors with immersive digital experiences by integrating flavor, scent, and touch directly into virtual reality (VR).
-By leveraging retronasal olfaction (the sensation of flavor when odors travel from mouth to nose), this system goes beyond visual and auditory feedback, unlocking new multisensory applications for games, playful food interaction, and immersive learning.
+By leveraging retronasal olfaction (the sensation of flavor when odors travel from the mouth to the nose), this system goes beyond visual and auditory feedback and has the potential to unlock new multisensory applications for games, playful food interactions, and immersive learning.

 Read more about the fabrication and performance study on the edible interface AromaBite: (Li et al., 2025).